-So far, the known method to biologically eliminate pollutants in a sediment, soil or affluent may not be as efficient and eco-friendly as it is usually required.
+So far, the known method to biologically eliminate pollutants in a sediment, soil or affluent may not be as cost-efficient and eco-friendly as it is usually required.

 The invention described here relates to a co-culture of a particularly resistant bacterium of the Mesotoga lineage and at least one hydrogenotrophic sulfato-reducing bacterium.
-The process is proved to be a method of heavy metals contaminated sediment treatment.
+The process is proved to be a treatment method of heavy metals contaminated sediments.

-This specific culture of bacteria is particularly efficient in the treatment of phosphogypsum, an industrial waste formed during the production of phosphate fertilizer by treating apatite and phosphorite with sulfuric acid.
-Those gypsum can be toxic, radioactive and hazardous for the environment.
-Furthermore, Phosphogypsum are toxic for common bacteria.
+This specific coculture of bacteria used here is particularly efficient in the treatment of phosphogypsum, an industrial biproduct formed during the production of phosphate fertilizer when treating apatite and phosphorite with sulfuric acid.
+Those gypsum can be toxic and/or radioactive and hazardous for the environment.
+Furthermore, Phosphogypsum' are usually toxic for common bacteria.

 The proposed treatment can be performed at temperatures ranging from 25°C to 55°C and particularly from 30°C to 40°C. The receptor element can be Sulfur or heavy metals (As, Cd, Co, Cr, Cu, Hg, Mn, Ni, Pb, Sn or Tl).
 The donor element can be of several forms (such as Lactate, Fructose, Chlorophenolic).